opinionstage/opinionstage-wordpress-plugin/readme.txt

 10) Placements let you easily add polls to your sidebar, to an article section or as an auto-engage popup displayed on your site
 And many more...

-= How do I add a poll to my post/page? =
+= How do I add a poll or quiz to my post/page? =

-1. Create a new poll from the poll creation form
+1. Create a new poll or quiz from the poll or quiz creation form
-2. After the poll was created, click "Add to Your Site" link and then click the "WordPress" tab
+2. After the poll or quiz was created, click "Embed" link and then click the "WordPress" tab
-3. Copy the WordPress poll code ( e.g. [socialpoll id="119543"] ) and paste it into the blog post/page
+3. Copy the WordPress poll code ( e.g. [socialpoll id="119543"] ) or the quiz embed code and paste it into the blog post/page

 = What is the embed ID and where can I find it? =

-Each poll has a unique ID which identifies it.
-The poll ID can be found in the WordPress code (e.g. if [socialpoll id="119543"] is the WordPress code, 119543 is the poll ID)
+Each poll or quiz has a unique ID which identifies it.
+The poll or quiz ID can be found in the WordPress code (e.g. if [socialpoll id="119543"] is the WordPress code, 119543 is the poll ID)

-= Can I embed a poll manually? =
+= Can I embed a poll or quiz manually? =

 Yes, just post the following syntax into any post/page: [socialpoll ID="xyz"], where the xyz represents the poll ID.

-= How do users share the poll & their vote in social networks? =
+= How do users share the poll or quiz in social networks? =

-Users can either share the poll question from the social (e.g.Users can either share the poll by clicking on the social (e.g. Facebook, Twitter & Google+) sharing or by sharing their poll/vote directly in the social sharing dialog that is displayed automatically after they vote in the poll.
+Users can either share the poll or quiz question from the social (e.g.Users can either share the poll or quiz by clicking on the social (e.g. Facebook, Twitter & Google+) sharing or by sharing their poll/vote directly in the social sharing dialog that is displayed automatically after they vote in the poll or participate in the quiz.
 Opinion Stage never shares anything on the users' behalf without getting explicit permission for it.

 = What types of online polls do you support? =

 We support both regular multiple-sided polls and a special head-to-head poll flavor (for the 2-sided polls)

+= What types of quizzes do you support? =

+You can select between a trivia quiz and a personality quiz, we plan to offer a few more quiz types in the future.
+If there is a quiz type you are missing, please notify us!

 == Screenshots ==